kwaters3/SVG-Logo-Maker/README.md

 #### How to use the application:

-- First, install the given application/project
+- First, install the given application/project/dependecies.

-- Next, the command-line application will prompt the user with the following:
+- Next, the command-line application will prompt the user with the following: `choose a shape [Triangle, Circle, Square]`, `Enter 3 character text`, `Choose text color`, & `Choose shape background color`.

+- Finally, when the command-prompts are complete, `Generated logo.svg` will appear in the console and your new SVG logo will be available in the newly generated SVG file.

 ## Dependencies